An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Online Updated Test and its Variations

-As pointed out by \cite{schifano2016}, the CEE estimators are not identical to the estimating equation (EE) estimators (based on the entire sample) in finite sample sizes.
-Similar to \cite{schifano2016}, we propose a CUEE estimator under the EE framework to better approximate the EE estimators with less bias.
-Take the Taylor expansion of $-U_{n_k,k}(\beta)$ around a $\check{\beta} _{n_k,k}$, which will be defined later.
+to Similar to \cite{schifano2016}, we propose a CUEE estimator framework to better approximate the maximum partial likelihood estimator (based on the entire sample) with less bias.
+Take the Taylor expansion of $-\U_{n_k,k}(\bbeta)$ around $\check{\bbeta} _{n_k,k}$, which will be defined later.
 We have